06 December 2017

 School German Language Study Trip to Berlin

-Berlin offers total immersion in the German language and culture, with German lessons at a specialist language school!
+Berlin offers total immersion in the local language and culture, with German lessons at a specialist language school.

 £585PP